nielsbos1/holiday_planning/README.md

-# Holiday Planner 2025 🏖️
+# Vacation Days 2025 🏖️

-A beautiful and intuitive web application to help you plan and manage your holiday days for 2025, with built-in Dutch public holidays.
+A beautiful and intuitive web application to help you plan, track, and optimize your vacation days for 2025.
+Select your days off, see real-time usage, manage scenarios, and make the most of public and company holidays.
+Easily calculate your remaining days and export your plans for backup or sharing.

 ## Screenshot 📸